 Table of Contents

 A confidentiality agreement is an essential legal document for most businesses.
 During the startup of your business, you may be speaking to a large number of people about your business ideas, plans and what makes your business unique.
-It is important to understand your rights and responsibilities under a confidentiality agreement and how or when you may be able to terminate or get out of the agreement.
-Confidentiality agreements are very familiar and common agreements signed by many people in business.
+It is important to understand your rights and responsibilities under a confidentiality agreement and how or when you can terminate or get out of the agreement.
+In business, many people sign confidentiality agreements.
 However, the obligations under these agreements can be very long-lasting.
 Therefore, it is important to understand what it is you are signing.
 This article will explain what a confidentiality agreement is and how you can get out of one.

 What is a Confidentiality Agreement?

-Confidentiality agreements are also referred to as non-disclosure agreements (NDAs).
+Confidentiality agreements are also known as non-disclosure agreements (NDAs).
 They are an agreement between two parties, entered into in circumstances where either or both will disclose confidential information during the course of their relationship.

 Mutual vs Unilateral

-You can draft NDAs as mutual agreements, which means that both parties’ confidential information will be protected if disclosed.
-However, an NDA may also be one-sided.
-Therefore, it is important to check that the NDA you are signing covers your business too if you will be disclosing confidential information.
+You can draft NDAs as mutual agreements, which means both parties will protect each other’s confidential information if disclosed.
+However, you may also draft an NDA to be one-sided.
+Therefore, you should check that the NDA you are signing covers your business as well, if you will be disclosing confidential information.

 NDAs will include a range of clauses detailing: